East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 What team members might I meet at clinics and in my home?

-MND Nurses
+MND nurses

 Physiotherapists (via the Intermediate Care Team)